Last Updated: March 26, 2026

 Common Health Issues

-Phoenix Rasboras are generally hardy once established in a stable, mature aquarium.
+Phoenix Rasboras are hardy once established in a stable, mature aquarium.
 Most health problems stem from environmental issues rather than specific diseases.

 Parameter Shock